 Treatment for a recurrent disc herniation should go through the same options as the first time.
 This includes medication management such as anti-inflammatories, short term narcotics and muscle relaxers

 If surgery ends up being necessary for the recurrent disc herniation, typically the success rates are no different than before.
 However, there may be significant scar tissue so the surgery tends to be more difficult to perform.

 In addition, if a significant amount of disc was removed the second time, a fusion surgery may be indicated so that the person is not left with chronic back pain due to not having sufficient disc remaining.

 While a recurrent disc herniation is a significantly annoying experience, conservative treatment is really the same as it was the first time around.

-For the top pain management San Antonio trusts and respects, call Premier Pain Consultants today at (210) 202-4030.
+For the top pain management San Antonio trusts and respects, call Texas Pain Network today at (210) 202-4030.
 Most insurance is accepted, and over 25 treatment options are available with the Double Board Certified San Antonio pain doctors.